 Most boutique practices charge a high annual retainer that typically includes same-day appointments, short waits, and email or cell phone contact with the doctor.
 Some models include home visits and travel-medicine services.
 To provide this level of access, doctors accept a limited number of patients.

 Concierge practices have ignited controversy in the medical community.
 Some say these practices discriminate against those who cannot afford to participate.
-Some doctors fear that limited practice sizes could increase crowding at remaining offices.

 Another concern with these practices is that physicians in them do not treat a wide variety of patients.
 Exposing themselves to different types of patients with different conditions helps them build experience.